buildpacks/docs/content/docs/for-platform-operators/how-to/build-inputs/create-builder/run-base.md

 ### Define the base image

-We start with `ubuntu:jammy` as our base image.
+We start with `ubuntu:noble` as our base image.
 You can use any operating system, operating system distribution, and operating system distribution version of your choosing, as long as your application will run there.